delgadofarid/mlops-iris-train-demo/README.md

 ## 6. Trigger a model training

-1. To trigger model training, we just need to make a change to the repository, commit and push these changes to the branch specified above (i.e. `GitHubBranch`)
+To trigger model training, we just need to make a change to the repository, commit and push these changes to the branch specified above (i.e. `GitHubBranch`).
+After a successful training job, you should see new model files created in S3, as well as your model registered in SageMaker model registry.

+__Troubleshooting__: if something goes wrong with your execution:
+1. check in the CodePipeline history to find a possible cause for the error
+2. if the error happened during the execution of the Step Function workflow, spot check the `Exception` tab displayed within the failing step

 ## Appendix